 4. Do Not Admit Anything

 Let’s say you got distracted by a phone notification and you took your eyes off the road for a split second.
 Don’t mention it.
 Limit your interactions with the other driver to exchanging names and contact information.
 If you’re absolutely certain that the accident was your fault, speak with an attorney first.
-If you were the sole culprit for the accident, your insurance company can make a settlement offer to cover for the other driver’s losses, and you’ll be able to sleep well.
+If you were the sole culprit of the accident, your insurance company can make a settlement offer to cover the other driver’s losses, and you’ll be able to sleep well.
 However, Florida is a comparative negligence jurisdiction.
 This means that if the other driver is also partly to blame, what they can recover from you will be diminished by their own percentage of fault.
 The same thing happens if they were mostly negligent, but you had a minor role to play in the accident.
 So, don’t admit to anything, and let the lawyers sort it out.

 5. See a Doctor

-It’s possible to experience internal injuries and not be aware of it — even during a fender bender.
+It’s possible to experience internal injuries and not be aware — even during a fender bender.
 You may not notice it initially because adrenaline numbs your body to pain.
 However, waiting to get medical attention can be detrimental to your case in several ways.
 In the first place, Florida Law requires all car insurance policies to cover up to $10,000 in medical injuries, regardless of who was at fault.
 However, you have to file such a claim within 14 days from the date of the accident.
 Also, the longer you wait, the more likely the other driver’s attorney will try to blame your injuries on something else, such as work duties or working out — anything that will diminish their client’s liability.

 6. Do Not Talk With The Other Driver’s Insurance Company